Tips for Staining and Installing Board-and-Batten Siding

 Florida suggests staining one side of each board before nailing it up, then stain the other wise and edges.
 “Keep on person staining and two installing,” he writes.

-How the boards are nailed also is important
+How board and batten is nailed also is important

 In addition to applying stain to both sides and all edges, nailing both boards and battens correctly also is key.